By Brian Robinson.

 “So that’s why he was in the Faraday cage.
 He was trying to move out into the universe?”

 “No no no. I don’t believe so.
 You would be mad to try something like that.
-No. The first thing you would do would be try to move an inanimate object, not flesh and blood.
+No, the first thing you would do would be to try and move an inanimate object and certainly not flesh and blood.
 You would be crazy to try that.
 Besides, John was only authorised to attempt to transport objects.
-But I believe his experiment went tragically wrong.
-Somehow he must have transported himself.”
+I believe what happened is his experiment went tragically wrong.
+Somehow, he must have transported himself.”

-“No. I’m telling you he could be lost in another universe.”
+“No, that’s not what I’m saying.
+I’m telling you that John could be lost in a completely different universe.”

 “Oh my God!
 I don’t know whether to laugh or cry.
 I can’t believe what I’m hearing.”

-“It’s only fair that I should tell you this, but you’re not going to like it.
-We’ve been trying to recreate the exact experiment he did.
+“There’s some more bad news and it’s only fair I should tell you.
+Since he’s been missing we’ve been trying to recreate the exact experiment he did.
 The idea was to try and make contact somehow.
 We placed a note in the Faraday Cage and produced the same force field under the exact same circumstances.
-The note then disappeared.”
+Now to our amazement the note then disappeared.”

 “What did the note say?”

-“We just asked him to tell us how we might be able to get him back.”
+“We just asked him where he was and to tell us how we might be able to get him back.”